nihei9/maleeni/README.md

 If you want to make sure that the lexical specification behaves as expected, you can use `maleeni lex` command to try lexical analysis without having to implement a driver.
 `maleeni lex` command outputs tokens in JSON format.
 For simplicity, print significant fields of the tokens in CSV format using jq command.

+⚠️ An encoding that `maleeni lex` and the driver can handle is only UTF-8.

 ```sh
 $ echo -n 'The truth is out there.' | maleeni lex clexspec.json | jq -r '[.kind_name, .text, .eof] | @csv'